About the Program

-Participants in Collegetown LeaderShape study a broad spectrum of majors, minors, and professional programs.
-Any combination of academic interests can be applied to the LeaderShape curriculum and programs.
-LeaderShape is an opportunity to link academic interests with current, real-world events and issues in Baltimore city.
+Participants in Collegetown Fellowship program study a broad spectrum of majors, minors, and professional programs.
+This program is an opportunity to link academic interests with current, real-world events and issues in Baltimore city.